 Dogs often show aggression to determine dominance.
 Usually, this applies more to other dogs, but this can happen to people also.

-Dogs showing this form of behavior believe they need to show that they’re in charge of things.
+Dogs showing this form of behaviour believe they need to show that they’re in charge of things.
 Growing, snapping, or biting happens whenever they think that their role is threatened.
-Regrettably, people sometimes confuse the source of dog aggressiveness as dominant behavior when there might be another cause.
+Regrettably, people sometimes confuse the source of dog aggressiveness as dominant behaviour when there might be another cause.

 Frustration can cause your French Bulldog to be aggressive.

-Aggressive behavior caused by frustration is referred to as redirected violence or barrier anger.
-This can happen if a dog is irritated that it can’t get to object or item, and it expresses that annoyance in another manner.
+Aggressive behaviour caused by frustration is referred to as redirected violence or barrier anger.
+This can happen if a dog is irritated that it can’t get to an object or item and expresses that annoyance in another manner.
 This form of agitation is also seen in dogs who spend lots of time tied up, held back on a chain or rope.

 A dog chained in a backyard may spend a day tugging to get to another dog living across the road or in an adjacent yard.
 A dog restrained all day usually barks and becomes more fiercely as agitation grows.
 When you approach, the dog could transfer their frustration and snap at you.